garretfick/garretfick.github.io/_posts/2017-03-20-setting-october-cms-environment-vagrant-and-heroku.md

 At this point, you should be able to see the OctoberCMS backend running via your browser.

 On your host machine, enter the IP address of your site followed by `/backend` (or URL if you are using the hostupdater Vagrant plugin).
-You should be able to login with the credientials you input above.
+You should be able to login with the credentials you input above.

 ### Commit your customization to Git